eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   help: this stuff really comes from a combination of intuition, statistical knowledge and good ol' experience.
 I can, however, cite some examples to give you a better idea.
-  - The non-centered parameterization is a classic example.
-If you have a parameter whose mean and variance you are also modelling, the non-centered parameterization decouples the sampling of mean and variance from the sampling of the parameter, so that they are now independent.
-In this way, we avoid "funnels".
+  - The noncentered parameterization is a classic example.
+If you have a parameter whose mean and variance you are also modelling, the noncentered parameterization decouples the sampling of mean and variance from the sampling of the parameter, so that they are now independent.
+In this way, we avoid “funnels”.
   - The [_horseshoe
     distribution_](http://proceedings.mlr.press/v5/carvalho09a.html) is known to
     be a good shrinkage prior, as it is _very_ spikey near zero, and has _very_ long tails.
-However, modelling it using one parameter can give multimodal posteriors - an exceptionally bad result.
+However, modelling it using one parameter can give multimodal posteriors — an exceptionally bad result.
 The trick is to reparameterize and model it as the product of two parameters: one to create spikiness at zero, and one to create long tails (which makes sense: to sample from the horseshoe, take the product of samples from a normal and a half-Cauchy).